dethi/goutil/README.md

 # goutil [![GoReportCard](https://goreportcard.com/badge/github.com/dethi/goutil)](https://goreportcard.com/report/github.com/dethi/goutil)

-Monolithic repository for Go packages and binaries.
+Yet another monolithic repository for Go packages and binaries.

+The packages are small.
+It is a good idea to just copy/paste what you need instead of adding this repository as a dependency.
+This repository will probably never follow semantic versioning.

 ## Packages